ecmascriptguru/trello.butler/Outreach Department/content board/readme.md

 ## Due Date Synchronization
 ### Due date add/remove
 ```
-when a due date is added to a card with label containing "Website: {*}",
+when a due date is added to a card with label,
 for each card linked in the attachments,
 set due on the date in the card
 ```

 ```
-when a due date is removed from a card with label containing "Website: {*}",
+when a due date is removed from a card with label,
 for each card linked in the attachments,
 remove the due date from the card
 ```

 ### Set due date as complete/incomplete
 ```
-when the due date is marked as complete in a card with label containing "Website: {*}",
+when the due date is marked as complete in a card with label,
 for each card linked in the attachments,
 mark the due date as complete
 ```

 ```
-when the due date is marked as incomplete in a card with label containing "Website: {*}",
+when the due date is marked as incomplete in a card with label,
 for each card linked in the attachments,
 mark the due date as incomplete
 ```